Skip to Content

 Fun Things to do with Kids in San Jose - Gilroy Gardens

-Gilroy Gardens, Photo by Flickr/ Jeremy Thompson
+Gilroy Gardens by Jeremy Thompson

 A little more than a half hour south of San Jose, Gilroy is the Garlic Capital of the World.
-In fact, it celebrates this crop annually with their Garlic Festival where people line up to sample unusual fare like garlic ice cream
+In fact, it celebrates this crop annually with their Garlic Festival where people line up to sample unusual fare like garlic ice cream.

-.
 It is also home to Gilroy Gardens, a horticultural-themed amusement park for the under 10 set with incredible circus trees bent into fantastical shapes.

 California’s Great America